 - 1. Aircraft in the Fleet: Number of aircraft entered in the Air Operator Permit. - 2.
 Aircraft in Service No. of Aircraft days flown ÷ No. of days in the month. - 3.
-Average hours/Flight Total flying hours ÷ Total landings (including touch and go) - 4.
-Alert Value Alert value means maximum deviation from the normal operating limit but within the allowable operating range, which will not cause malfunction to an extent where aircraft safety is in jeopardy. - 5.
-Block Hours The total time from the moment the aircraft first moves from the loading point until it stops at the unloading point. - $6. \quad Daily\ Utilization\ per\ Aircraft Fleet = \frac{Total\ Flying\ Hours\ in\ the\ month}{No.of\ aircraft\ in\ Fleet\ X\ No.of\ days\ in\ the\ month}$ - 7.
-Daily Utilization per Aircraft-Service = $\frac{\text{Total Flying Hours In The Month}}{\text{No.0f Aircraft In Service Fleet X No.0f Days In The Month}}$ - 8.
-Dispatch Reliability = $\frac{10 \text{ tal No.of Hights} 10 \text{ tal No.of Hights}}{\text{Total No.of flights}} \times 100$ - 9.
-Delay Rate = $\frac{\text{No.of Technical delays}}{\text{No.of actual revenue takeoffs}} \times 100$ - 10.
+Average hours/ Flight Total flying hours ÷ Total landings (including touch and go)

+4. Alert Value - Alert value means maximum deviation from the normal operating limit but within the allowable operating range, which will not cause malfunction to an extent where aircraft safety is in jeopardy.

+5. Block Hours - The total time from the moment the aircraft first moves from the loading point until it stops at the unloading point.

+- 6. Daily Utilization per Aircraft Fleet = Total Flying Hours in the month - Total Flying Hours In The Month - Dispatch Reliability = Total No.or Hights Total No.or delays x 100 Total No.of flights - 9.
+Delay Rate = $\frac{No.of Technical delays}{No.of actual revenue takeoffs} x 100$ - 10.
 Engine Hours (Cycles) = Total flying hours X Number of engines per aircraft. - 11.
 Flight hours = Time between Takeoff and Touch down.

-- 12. Major Defects Major defect means a defect of such nature that reduces the safety of the aircraft or its occupants and includes defects discovered as a result of the occurrence of any emergency or in the course of normal operation of maintenance. - 13.
-MTBUR Mean Time Between Unscheduled Removals. - 14.
-MEL- Minimum Equipment List. - 15.
-Precautionary Landing Precautionary landing is defined as those landings effected by the flying crew purely as a precautionary measure to prevent a hazardous situation from developing. - 16.
-Performance Number Number of flight defect per 1000 flying hours. - 17.
-Technical Delays Interruption to a scheduled departure due to an aircraft/ engine system or component malfunction. - 18.
-Technical Incident Includes all block turn-backs, air turn-backs, fire warnings (real and false), bird strikes/ ingestion, IFSD, lightning strikes and diversions/ overflights.
-For ETOPS flights, thrust reductions due to abnormal causes are also included. - 19.
-Ground Incident Ground incidents broadly cover collision with other aircraft or with vehicle or with standing obstacles; chute deployment, damage/injury due jet blasts, fire incidents and injury to passengers due ground equipment.
-All incidents during the maintenance of aircraft are also to be termed as ground incidents. - 20.
-TBO/ COSL Time Between Overhaul/ Component Operating & Storage Limits. - 21.
-TBC- Time Between Check. - 22.
-TSC- Time Since Check. - 23.
-TSO Time Since Overhaul. - TSN- Time Since New. - TSLSV- Time Since Last Shop Visit.
+12. Major Defects - Major defect means a defect of such nature that reduces the safety of the aircraft or its occupants and includes defects discovered as a result of the occurrence of any emergency or in the course of normal operation of maintenance.

+13. MTBUR - Mean Time Between Unscheduled Removals.

+14. MEL- Minimum Equipment List.

+15. Precautionary Landing - Precautionary landing is defined as those landings effected by the flying crew purely as a precautionary measure to prevent a hazardous situation from developing.

+16. Performance Number - Number of flight defect per 1000 flying hours.

+17. Technical Delays - Interruption to a scheduled departure due to an aircraft/ engine system or component malfunction.

+18. Technical Incident - Includes all block turn-backs, air turn-backs, fire warnings (real and false), bird strikes/ ingestion, IFSD, lightning strikes and diversions/ overflights.
+For ETOPS flights, thrust reductions due to abnormal causes are also included.

+19. Ground Incident - Ground incidents broadly cover collision with other aircraft or with vehicle or with standing obstacles; chute deployment, damage/ injury due jet blasts, fire incidents and injury to passengers due ground equipment.
+All incidents during the maintenance of aircraft are also to be termed as ground incidents.

-PART - 2
+20. TBO/ COSL - Time Between Overhaul/ Component Operating & Storage Limits.

+21. TBC- Time Between Check.

+22. TSC- Time Since Check.

+23. TSO - Time Since Overhaul.

+24. TSN- Time Since New.

+25. TSLSV- Time Since Last Shop Visit.